tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 In this chapter we will look at how both of these can be accomplished using `R
 <https://www.r-project.org/>`_ and its associated `ggplot2 <http://ggplot2.org/>`_
 package.
-This choice is based on the fact that ggplot2 is one of the best plotting tools available.
+This choice is based on ggplot2 being one of the best plotting tools available.
 It is easy to use and has got sensible defaults that result in beautiful plots out of the box.
 An added advantage is that this gives us a means to get more familiar with R, which is an awesome tool for